 RADIO CONTROLLED MODELS

-1. Only OFCOM approved radio frequencies may be used (principally 35MHz and 2.4GHz).
+10. Only OFCOM approved radio frequencies 35MHz and 2.4GHz may be used.
+27Mhz is not permitted.
 35Mhz users must operate frequency control using the public frequency board with the BMFA “peg on” protocol.
 35Mhz users are responsible for avoiding radio channel conflicts.
 2.4GHz users may assume the equipment does the check.

 FREE FLIGHT MODELS